 We had the privilege recently to attend a conference where the focus was on churches who need to do everything they can to revitalize—by GROWING YOUNGER.
 This conference was hosted by a church that realized they were aging and on a downward spiral in attendance.
 In our society, there’s a increasing number of young adults leaving the church or who have no interest in church.
 The church is not attractional to them.
 The battle for the revitalization of the church is critical.
 Communities of faith can provide the necessary fabric to strengthen our country and the need is great.
+More than ever, as church leaders, we must focus on reaching younger families and fund ministry to our children and youth ministries.

 Topics in the conference included self-examination by the church on a variety of levels.
 Two things stood out in this conference.
 The attitude of the older lead pastor and the humility of the younger staff.
 A few years ago, the lead pastor recognized that his congregation was growing older and less and less young people or young families were coming through the doors.
 He realized that intentional steps had to be taken to change what they were doing.
 All of the changes were focused on remaining committed to their core values and beliefs.
 Recognizing that their ultimate mission was to reach the lost, they analyzed every element of who they were, how they were receiving guests, how “comfortable” was their environment to a new person or what capability was there for creating connections, and what did their worship model communicate.
 These, along with examinations of their Next Gen offerings, were all on the redefining table.
 Some changes were basic and simple; others more complicated requiring “buy-in” from the leadership board and the aging congregation.
 There were challenges.
 But the greater realization was to accept the challenges and change, or die as a church within a few years.
 They’ve made the changes, and have multiplied to a few thousand.